paarthxx/xyz/content/burn.md

 if first time going hair free, do so a few days prior and make sure to exfoliate for a couple of minutes everyday - it completely mitigates the itching seriously considering getting waxed next time

+**tips / hygiene / dust**

+to deal with alkaline dust, people recommend applying vinegar + water to neuatralize sounded harsh to me so i went with with hazel + water, and in a spray bottle spray on the desired area (or everywhere), wipe with wet wipe I did this before sleeping, and followed with a generous application of sheabutter.

+**tips / hygiene / asshole**

+I never used the portable bidet I bought, different solution required maybe a spray bottle with water with a jet feature lmao

 **tips / time**